minvoo/minvoo/README.md

 <center><img width="100%"src="https://tinypic.host/images/2022/07/16/ezgif-1-a706015061.gif" /></center><h2> Hi 👋!
 I'm Mariusz. <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/></h2>
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<p><em>I am a driven and passionate junior Java engineer.
+<p><em>I am a driven and passionate Java engineer.
 With a strong foundation in computer science principles and a thirst for continuous learning, I am eager to take on new challenges and make a meaningful impact in the tech industry.
 Thank you for visiting my page and please feel free to connect with me or check out some of my projects!

   <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 </em></p>